scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 [success] Total time: 4 s
 ```

-The first time you run `sbt` it downloads everything it needs, and that can take a little while to run, but after that it gets much faster.
+The first time you run `sbt` it downloads everything it needs, and that can take a few moments to run, but after that it gets much faster.

 Also, once you get this first step working, you’ll find that it’s much faster to run sbt interactively.
 To do that, first run the `sbt` command by itself: